adonisv79/nestjs-base-api/docs/basic_guide/DOCUMENTATION_GUIDE.md

   * http://localhost:5000/api - API Documentation
   * http://localhost:5000/openapi.json - Swagger JSON file data

-> Make sure to set API_SHOW_DOCS=TRUE in your environment or the /api route will not be available
+> Make sure to set DEV_SHOW_API_DOCS=TRUE in your environment or the /api route will not be available

 ### Documenting your endpoints